 First, some repetition of the previous post: The formula for Macaulay Duration of an amortizing loan I posted was “an effort to more accurately measure the term of a loan, than just average life.
-Macaulay duration of course has limited value for amortizing loans because, unless there are hefty prepayment penalties over the entire term of the loan, amortizing loans have embedded options that will change, given a change in yields and prepayments.
-For the same reason, average life has limited value for amortizing loans, as does half life.
+Macaulay duration of course has limited value for amortizing loans.
+Also average life has limited value for amortizing loans, as does half life.

 Next we will calculate another duration of limited value with amortizing loans, Modified Duration.
-Modified Duration is not intended as a measurement of time, as is Macaulay Duration, but an approximation of price volatility, given a plus or minus 100 basis point change in yields.
+Modified Duration is not intended as a measurement of time, as is Macaulay Duration, but an approximation of price volatility, given a plus or minus 100 basis point change in yields, without imbedded options.
 See my post “Approximating Duration, Modified Duration, and Convexity with Option Free Bonds” for bonds.

 The formula for Modified Duration: